meengit/SublimeLinter-contrib-codeclimate/README.md

 }
 ```

+#### Pass arguments to the codeclimate CLI

 If you want to ignore the configuration of a `.codeclimate.yml`, for instance, to run a subset of codeclimate engines, you can set linter arguments in the global SublimeLinter settings or your project settings:

 ```json
 {